medialab/minet/docs/cli.md

 > given a single value to process or a bunch of them if
 > given the column of a CSV file passed to -i/--input instead.

+> Note that when given a CSV file as input, minet will
+> concatenate the input file columns with the ones added
+> by the command.
+You can always restrict the input file
+> columns to keep by using the -s/--select flag.

 .
 Here is how to use a command with a single value:
     $ minet fetch fetch "value"

 .
-Here is how to use a command with a csv file:
+Here is how to use a command with a CSV file:
     $ minet fetch fetch column_name -i file.csv

 .
 Here is how to read CSV file from stdin using `-`: